brandonsherette/inline-toggle-menu/README.md

       </span>
     </li>
   </ul>
 </section>
 ```
-## Working Example
+# Examples
-To see a working example just open examples/menu.html.
+To see a working example just open **bower_components/click-menu/examples/menu.bower.html.** in your web browser.